Scott07uk/project_coursework/README.md

 You will now have a database primed with the data for the CARLA simulation and the list of BDD videos.

-To import the existing data run the follwing SQL file into your DB:
+To import the existing data run the following SQL file into your DB:

  * sql/pg_dump.sql

 You will need to ensure you have downloads the relevant carla-original files that go with this.

 Processes that update the database are able to run on multiple machines at the same time, this will allow you to increase the amount of data you process by running the same process on multiple machines.

 ### Config

-You will need to write a config file which has the details of where you want your temp data to be kept (this can be big and will be used extensivly during training) and also the location of your database.
+You will need to write a configuration file which has the details of where you want your temp data to be kept (this can be big and will be used extensively during training) and also the location of your database.
 The default name of the config file is cfg/kastria-local.json (which is the name of the machine used for most training work).
 You can edit the checked in file to fit your own setup.

 ## Extracting Stop / Start Times From Real-World Data